adityapatel5331/Personal_library/labs/lab3/Lab3_Patel_Aditya_README.txt

 on going to the git website, and timberlea you can see the project and manually enter the inputs to validate the data.

+All the updated functionality has been checked to verify that it is working or not on the localhost and then uploaded.

 ## Built With